 The ZEISS Automated Defect Detection (ZADD) software detects even small and fuzzy defects in components reliably and quickly.
 The Automated Defect Detection (ADD) software, also called Automated Defect Recognition (ADR) software, can be used not only for injection molded parts, but also for batteries and medical or additively manufactured components.

 ZEISS offers everything from a single source: with the complete ZEISS X-ray portfolio, you can use artificial intelligence (AI) in 3D computed tomography (CT) and 2D X-ray technology both inline and atline.
-ZEISS Automated Defect Detection software is compatible with all ZEISS computed tomography systems.
+ZEISS Automated Defect Detection (ZADD) software is compatible with all ZEISS computed tomography systems.

 - Minimization of test cycle times